bbglab/oncodrivefml/docs/source/inside.rst

    bgdata datasets genomesignature hg19

-Those counts are used to compute trinucleotides frequencies and perform signature correction
+Those counts are used to compute the trinucleotides frequencies and to perform signature correction
 (find more details in the :ref:`signature <signature>` section and in the :ref:`signature configuration <config signature>`).